 I would like to see an additional item(s) added to the list of allergens currently required to be highlighted on food labels.
 Who do I contact?

-While more than 160 foods have been identified in the scientific literature as triggering food allergies, the Food Allergen Labeling and Consumer Protection Act (FALCPA) limits the labeling requirements to eight food allergens that account for the vast majority of all food allergies in the U.S. These eight foods/food groups are milk, egg, fish (e.g., bass, flounder, cod), crustacean shellfish (e.g., crab, lobster, shrimp), tree nuts (e.g., almonds, pecans, walnuts), wheat, peanuts, and soybeans, or an ingredient that contains a protein derived from one of these foods.
+While more than 160 foods have been identified in the scientific literature as triggering food allergies, the Food Allergen Labeling and Consumer Protection Act (FALCPA) limits the labeling requirements to eight food allergens that account for the 90 percent of all food allergies in the U.S. These eight foods/food groups are milk, egg, fish (e.g., bass, flounder, cod), crustacean shellfish (e.g., crab, lobster, shrimp), tree nuts (e.g., almonds, pecans, walnuts), wheat, peanuts, and soybeans, or an ingredient that contains a protein derived from one of these foods.

 The Food and Drug Administration (FDA) oversees FALCPA.
 Since taking effect in 2006, no additional foods have been added.
 However, in June 2015, U.S. Sen. Chris Murphy (CT) sent a letter to the FDA regarding the expansion of FALCPA to include sesame, which has become an increasingly common food allergen.
 You can read more about this on FARE’s blog post, FARE Supports Calls for Addition of Sesame as a Major Food Allergen.

 In November 2015, an updated version of the Food Labeling Modernization Act (FLMA) of 2013 was introduced by U.S. Reps.
 Frank Pallone (NJ) and Rosa DeLauro (CT) in the House of Representatives (H.R.
 4061) and by U.S. Sens.
 Richard Blumenthal (CT) and Ed Markey (MA) in the Senate (S. 2301).
 The bills include the addition of sesame to FALCPA.